 Radiation exposure with use of CBCT is relative to the size of the selected field of view (FOV) that is exposed.
 In general, effective radiation doses from CBCT images are greater than those of the same area exposed with conventional 2-D technology, such as cephalometric and panoramic images.
 However, the benefit derived is that CBCT images often provide more useful information than their 2-D counterparts.

-The J. Morita Company brochures tout a 30% to 40% dose reduction on all their 3-D units and indicate an effective dose 25% less than a full-mouth series using E speed film.
-The i-CAT brochure states that a TMJ FOV with their system delivers 10 times less radiation than that of a traditional medical CT of the same area.
+Some companies tout a 30% to 40% dose reduction on all their 3-D units and indicate an effective dose 25% less than a full-mouth series using E speed film.
+A TMJ FOV with one system delivers 10 times less radiation than that of a traditional medical CT of the same area.

-Sue Moore, dental hygienist at Dr. Quintner’s office, indicates that their system (the Sirona Galileos) has technology that can adjust the radiation dose by as much as 40% for young, small patients.
+Sue Moore, dental hygienist at Dr. Quintner’s office, indicates that their system has technology that can adjust the radiation dose by as much as 40% for young, small patients.
 Dr. Lurie adds that this technology is appearing in many of the new CBCT units.

 The areas where CBCT really shines appear to be in implantology, endodontics, and oral surgery.
 In implantology, CBCT provides the ability to see all three dimensions of the implant site with no geometric distortion.
 This allows a thorough bone analysis with accurate evaluation of anatomy that could affect proper selection, placement, and osseointegration of the implant.
 Among the many structures that CBCT images show are bone thickness and trabecular density, the exact location of the mandibular canal, the floor of the maxillary sinus, disease in the sinuses, and dental pathology.

 For endodontics, CBCT images are powerful instruments for showing hidden or tiny canals, root fractures, and periapical disease.
 Being able to see what the problem is and where it’s located helps determine the correct patient treatment.